pcroch/address-book/README.md

-# Address-book
+# Address-book QR-code generator

 ## I. General description

 This a simple api that provides me the opportunity to consolidate my learning and develop important others skills.

 The api is an address book where the user can add professional or private address for a person.
+But hte user can generate either a nice formatted address  for a specific person or the user can generate a QR-Code to point on google map the address

 ## II.
 Technical description